-Hope, James (‘Jemmy’) (1764–1847), United Irishman, was born 25 August 1764 in Templepatrick, Co.
-Antrim, second among three sons of John Hope, a linen weaver who was the son of a Covenanting Scottish immigrant, and Sarah Hope (née Speers).
+Hope, James (‘Jemmy’) (1764–1847), United Irishman and social radical, was born on 25 August 1764 in Templepatrick, Co.
+Antrim, the second of three sons of John Hope, a linen weaver who was the son of a Covenanting Scottish immigrant, and Sarah Hope (née Speers).
 He received little formal schooling, and in his early teens worked as a farm labourer, later serving his apprenticeship as a linen weaver.
 Encouraged by his employers, he managed to educate himself, particularly through reading the Bible, and became an enthusiastic member of a book club at Mallusk, Co.
 Antrim.
-The American struggle for independence aroused his interest in politics and he joined the Roughfort Volunteers.
+The American struggle for independence in the 1770s aroused his interest in politics and he joined the Roughfort Volunteers.
 In 1795 he joined the United Irish society in Mallusk despite his reservations at the society's oath-bound conspiratorial character, observing that ‘oaths would never bind rogues’ (Madden, 229).
 Elected to the baronial committee for upper Belfast and the Antrim county committee, he became firm friends with United Irish leaders Samuel Neilson (qv), Henry Joy McCracken (qv), and Thomas Russell (qv).
 Hope's honesty and reliability soon won the confidence of the Belfast leadership, who dubbed him ‘the Spartan’, and he was appointed to the United Irish general committee.

 He became one of the society's main emissaries and recruiters from 1796 to 1798.
 In 1796 he and William Metcalfe were sent to Dublin to promote the United Irishmen, and Hope settled at Balbriggan, posing as a Scottish silk-weaver.
 Coming under suspicion from local Orangemen, he moved to Dublin's Liberties, where he had great success in recruiting fellow working men.
 There are accounts of him promoting the United movement in counties Monaghan, Cavan, Armagh, Fermanagh, Leitrim, Roscommon, Kildare, and Wicklow, often accompanied by that other indefatigable agent, William Putnam McCabe (qv).
 In Roscommon he disguised himself as an army recruiting sergeant and rescued a suspected United Irishman from a courtroom on the pretext of enlisting him.
 He showed great courage and elusiveness and was never arrested, although he had many close shaves.